w4v3/hypercampus/README.md

 - [x] adding multimedia files to flashcards
 - [x] import/export of flashcard collections
 - [x] cram mode
-- [ ] customize the review process and how new cards are learnt
+- [x] customize the review process and how new cards are learnt
 - [x] inspect your learning statistics

 ### Features that might be released upon request
+- [ ] embedding several other kinds of data into cards, like LaTeX, SGF/PGN for Go/chess, syntax highlighting for source code
 - [ ] Anki collection import
 - [ ] Review reminder notifications
 - [ ] Widget for quick overview and review